nopSolutions/nopCommerce-Docs/en/running-your-store/customer-management/managing-customers.md

 # Managing customers

 The customer list contains details of all existing customers and allows adding new ones.
+The customer list contains details of all existing customers and allows adding new ones.
+This and other customer management configurations makes nopCommerce an eCommerce platform with built-in [omnichannel feature](https://www.nopCommerce.com/omnichannel-commerce).
+In nopCommerce, customers include all users, such as administrators, vendors, and buyers.
 In nopCommerce, customers include all users, such as administrators, vendors, and buyers.
 To manage customers, go to **Customers → Customers**.
 The following window will be displayed:

 ![Customers](_static/managing-customers/customers.png)